Kaisbn/rjv/slides/slide.rst

 Artificial Intelligence
 ^^^^^^^^^^^^^^^^^^^^^^^

--  5 types of unit
+-  6 types of unit
 -  2 kinds of ressources
--  Conquert most blocks or destroy the other
+-  Conquer most blocks or destroy the other

 Subject
 =======